-When you reward your employees, experiment with factoring in the performance of their team.
+When you reward your employees, experiment with factoring in their team's performance.
 In 2014, Garbers & Konradt analyzed almost 150 studies and found that team-based rewards had a larger impact on performance than individual incentives, especially if the rewards were distributed equitably.
 However, there were team composition factors that affected the impact of the rewards, including team size and gender composition.
 Therefore, the context of the team should be considered as well.

 4. Provide training in teams

-There is an opportunity to train at the level that your employees are working, in teams.
-Individual development is still important, but it will not always improve the way people work together as a team.
-In general, a 2008 meta-analysis found that team training is associated with better team performance, affective outcomes (such as trust), and team processes (such as communication and decision-making).
-Training in a team context versus individual training has been found to be associated with greater training recall and team performance.
+There is an opportunity to train employees to work better in teams.
+Individual development is still important, but it will not always improve how people work together as a team.
+A 2008 meta-analysis found that team training is associated with better team performance, affective outcomes (such as trust), and team processes (such as communication and decision-making).
+Training in a team context versus individual training is associated with greater training recall and team performance.

 5. Identify the unique needs of the teams in your organization

 While the suggestions above are general ways to unlock the potential of teams, every organization will have unique challenges.
 A team effectiveness survey is a great way to understand what your teams are experiencing and to give them feedback that they can use to develop.
-From the organizational level, results can be used to identify if opportunities are similar across your teams, an indication that the organization may not be enabling that component of teamwork.
-For example, if your teams are scoring low on “If someone makes a mistake, they admit it to the team” you might want to consider promoting an organizational culture that views failure as a learning opportunity.
+From the organizational level, results can be used to identify if opportunities are similar across your teams, indicating that the organization may not be enabling that teamwork component.
+For example, if your teams score low on “If someone makes a mistake, they admit it to the team,” you might want to consider promoting an organizational culture that views failure as a learning opportunity.